Matthew Richardson (footballer): AFL career

 Educated at St. Brendan-Shaw and Don Colleges in Devonport, Tasmania, Richardson was the fourth pick (a father–son selection) in the 1992 AFL draft, and was recruited from Devonport, Tasmania.
 He is the son of former Richmond and South Melbourne player Alan "Bull" Richardson.

-Combining a 197 centimetre frame with speed and athletic capacity for a large man, on his day he has been a dominant presence for the Tigers.
+Combining a 197 centimetre frame with speed and athletic capacity, he was a dominant presence for the Tigers.
 He suffered a torn left ACL in Round 9, 1995, against Sydney at the SCG after he hyper-extended his left knee while landing as he was running out of bounds and crashed hard into the fence and missed the rest of the season after reconstructive surgery on his knee, including the Tigers' finals series – the Sydney Cricket Ground was forced to increase the distance between the boundary line and the fence (which at the time was as short as 2.5m in places) in response to the injury.
 In 1996 he came back strongly, playing all 22 games and finished with 91 goals (49 behinds), earning All Australian selection for the first time.
 He sustained another knee injury in the pre-season of 2001, but recovered to play 22 games and kick 59 goals.

 In 2004, a decision to step down from the Tigers' leadership group (the small group of senior players who help lead the club on and off-field) and focus on additional strength training paid off, with good goal-kicking form in the early part of the season including a career best 10 against the Western Bulldogs.
 Richardson finished with a tally of 65 goals for the season.
 In 2005 he kicked 65 goals again, this time with much more consistency throughout the season.